Start your new home journey

 1. Lower House Prices

-On average, housing prices are lower in Lincolnshire than the rest of the UK.
-For example, at our Tingdene residential parks in Lincolnshire, our park homes range from £145,950 to £199,950.
-Compared to other nearby counties, such as Yorkshire, where properties start around the £300,000 mark, it’s much more affordable.
+On average, housing prices are lower in Lincolnshire than in many other parts of the UK.
+For example, at our Tingdene residential parks in Lincolnshire, our park homes range from £99,500 to £199,950.
+Compared to nearby counties such as Yorkshire, where properties often start around the £300,000 mark, it’s significantly more affordable.
+Plus, with lower running costs typically associated with park home living, it’s an even more cost-effective option for those looking to enjoy a more relaxed lifestyle without the high overheads.

 2. Full of Culture